mcnuttandrew/table-cartogram/readme.md

 npm install --save table-cartogram
 ```

 ### Usage for the impatient

-This is a layout library similar to d3-force or d3-hierarchy, which means that we don't necessarilly provide a way for you to render our shapes on the page.
+This is a layout library similar to d3-force or d3-hierarchy, which means that we don't necessarily provide a way for you to render our shapes on the page.
 Instead we just process the data you give us and give back the layout as specified.
 For instance, running

 ```js
 import {tableCartogram} from 'table-cartogram';